dataPARC/store/sdk/README.md

 List<InterfaceConfig> newInterfaces = [newInterface];
 var saveRes2 = await client.SaveInterfacesAsync(newInterfaces);

 // Read a single interface.
-var interfaceQuery = new InterfaceQueryIdentifier(id: 1); // You can also query interfaces by fully qualified name or by GUID. var readRes1 = await client.GetInterfaceAsync(interfaceQuery);
+You can also query interfaces by fully qualified name or by GUID. var interfaceQuery = new InterfaceQueryIdentifier(id: 1);
+var readRes1 = await client.GetInterfaceAsync(interfaceQuery);

-// Read all interfaces in an interface group. var groupQuery = new InterfaceGroupQueryIdentifier(id: 1); // You can also query groups by name or by GUID. var readRes2 = await client.GetInterfacesByInterfaceGroupAsync(groupQuery);
+// Read all interfaces in an interface group.
+You can also query groups by name or by GUID. var groupQuery = new InterfaceGroupQueryIdentifier(id: 1);
+var readRes2 = await client.GetInterfacesByInterfaceGroupAsync(groupQuery);

 // Read all interfaces in all interface groups.